TolikPylypchuk/SharpHook/docs/articles/reactive.md

 subscriptions and changes are propagated to the adapted hook.
 A default scheduler can be specified for all observables.
 There is no default adapter from `IReactiveGlobalHook` to `IGlobalHook`.

-`SimpleReactiveGlobalHook` contains a finalizer which will stop the global hook if the object is not reachable anymore.
+`SimpleReactiveGlobalHook` keeps a reference to a running global hook so that it's not garbage-collected.
-All event observables of both classes will be completed when the hook is destroyed.